bentrevett/bentrevett.github.io/about.md

 I'm currently doing a PhD at the Heriot-Watt University in Edinburgh.

-My research is in machine learning and programming languages.
+My research is in machine learning, deep learning, natural language processing and how these can potentially be applied to programming languages.

-I'm also trying to learn German, but it's not going very well.
+I'm also interested in reinforcement learning and computer vision.

+I enjoy reading science fiction.
+My favourite authors are: Liu Cixin, Greg Egan, Ted Chiang, William Gibson, Neal Stephenson, Dan Simmons, Ursula K. Le Guin, Alastair Reynolds, Ken Liu and some others I have probably forgotten.